Surface-Veritas Boundary

 }

-surface.input must not contain generated Surface report fields such as id, generatedAt, summary, faultLines, or proofRequirementsByClaimId.
-Surface generates those fields when it builds the trust report.
+trust.bundle must not contain generated Surface report fields such as id, generatedAt, summary, transparencyGaps, or evidenceRequirementsByClaimId.
+Surface generates those fields when it builds a trust report.